Trepsy/Trepsy/README.md

 - 👋 Hi, I’m @Trepsy
-- 💞️ I’m looking to collaborate on anything concerning the cahllenges of programming
+- 💞️ I’m looking to collaborate on anything concerning the challenges of programming
 - 📫 How to reach me tapsjans@gmail.com

 <!---